Ackelia Smith

 Ackelia Smith (born 5 February 2002) is a Jamaican track and field athlete who competes internationally in both the long jump and the triple jump.

 Career

-In June 2022, Smith won the Jamaican national championship in long jump with a jump of 6.56m and finished runner-up in the triple jump with a distance of 13.93.
-Prior to that, in the same month representing the University of Texas she had reached the finals of the NCAA championships in both events finishing eighth in the long jump (6.34m) and fourth in the triple jump (13.79m).
-Selected for the 2022 World Athletics Championships in the triple jump, Smith scored a big personal best of 14.36m to qualify for the final on her senior major championship debut.
-In the final Smith jumped 13.90m to finish in 12th place.
+In June 2022, Smith won the Jamaican national championship in long jump with a jump of 6.56 metres and finished runner-up in the triple jump with a distance of 13.93 metres.
+Prior to that, in the same month representing the University of Texas she had reached the finals of the NCAA championships in both events finishing eighth in the long jump (6.34 m) and fourth in the triple jump (13.79 m).
+Selected for the 2022 World Athletics Championships in the triple jump, Smith scored a big personal best of 14.36 metres to qualify for the final on her senior major championship debut.
+In the final Smith jumped 13.90 metres to finish in 12th place.
 Smith was selected for the long jump at the 2022 Commonwealth Games held in Birmingham, England and qualified for the final with a jump of 6.35 metres.

+Smith was selected for the 2023 World Athletics Championships in Budapest in both the triple jump and the long jump.
+She did not qualify for the final in the triple jump.
+In the women's long jump, she finished eleventh in the final.